Table of Contents_

 Enter on a beautiful sunny day in in California.
 The would be camera pans down over a dealership and follows a customer inside.
 The customer walks in and inquires about the Chevy Bolt EV.
 The salespersons replies back with “Chevy Volt?” in affirmation.
 This, for the most part, sums up my experience when talking to people about the Chevy Bolt, save for those that joined me on a trip a few weeks ago to Palo Alto, California to drive Chevy’s first long range all electric car.
 That all being said, I’m happy to report that the moniker is perhaps the biggest crux of this all electric car.
-So keep reading my review of the Chevy Bolt review to learn everything, or most things you need to know when buying this 100%, no gasoline car.
+So keep reading this review to learn everything you need to know when buying this 100%, no gasoline car and what makes it the best car in the market.

 Range: 238 miles on a single charge